denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 However, they retain the same essential architecture, consisting of programmable media, electromagnetic storage, and screens.

-The addition of a screen finally promised to address the problem of electromagnetic legibility.
+The addition of a screen finally promised to redress the problem of electromagnetic legibility.
 In the first stage of its digital development, language became “programmable.”
 Coupled with electromagnetic storage in the second stage, programmable media was "freed," at least in appearance, from its